Elementary Report Cards

 Welcome to the St. Vrain Valley School District’s elementary report card website.
 Our elementary schools have been using a standards-based report card since 2003.
 The standards-based report card is designed to inform parents about their student’s progress towards mastering the Colorado Academic Standards.

-In school year 2020-2021, we adopted newly worded report cards aligned to the Colorado Academic Standards in Language Arts, Math, Science, and Social Studies.
+During the 2020-2021 school year, we adopted newly worded report cards aligned to the Colorado Academic Standards in English Language Arts, Math, Science, and Social Studies.

 In 2003, the St. Vrain Valley School District implemented a new Standards-Based Report Card.
 A standards-based report card lists the most important skills students should learn in each subject at a particular grade level.
 Specifically, the purposes of a Standards-Based Report Card are: